magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * `GetAssetsByCriteria` Query assets based on attributes such as type, tags, or collection.

-## Best Practices for Managing Assets Efficiently
+### Best Practices for Managing Assets Efficiently

 * **Organize Assets in Collections:** To simplify management and updates, keep related assets in the same collection.

-* **Use Precise Queries:** When querying for assets, provide both the Asset Collection Id and Asset Id.
-This ensures accurate and efficient retrieval.

 * **Optimize Assets:** Use decimated models and compressed textures to reduce file sizes and improve performance.

 * **Remove Unused Assets**: Regularly review and delete outdated or unused assets in the space to keep the asset library lean and manageable.

-* **Test Changes Before Deployment:** Always test asset updates in a controlled environment to ensure they function correctly in the live space.